Links on Android Authority may earn us a commission. Learn more.

 The soundtrack adds a special something to this game and is even fun to listen to just on its own.
 If you’re into games with tons of lore and you love the mechanics of side-scrolling platformers mixed with souls-like mechanics, then this is a great pick for you.

-Cuphead is extremely challenging, but it looks great while you die a lot.
+Cuphead is extremely challenging, but at least the game looks great while you die a lot.
 Each level and boss battle comes with a unique set of challenges that usually forces you to play a level more than once before you beat it.
 You have to learn each level’s nuances before you can progress.

 It can make the game infuriating at times.
 Sometimes, you might even have to put the game down for a few hours or days before going back to it.
 But that satisfaction you feel when you finally beat a really tough level is unmatched.
 And as mentioned before, the game looks fantastic.
 The animation style and the music are both inspired by 1930s cartoons.